Canada at the CONCACAF Gold Cup

 The CONCACAF Gold Cup is North America's major tournament in senior men's soccer and determines the continental champion.
-Until 1989, the tournament was known as CONCACAF Championship.
+Until 1989, the CONCACAF Championship was the regions' primary competition.
 It is currently held every two years.
-From 1996 to 2005, nations from other confederations have regularly joined the tournament as invitees.
-In earlier editions, the continental championship was held in different countries, but since the inception of the Gold Cup in 1991, the United States are constant hosts or co-hosts.
+In earlier editions, the continental championship was held in different countries, but since the inception of the Gold Cup in 1991, the United States have hosted or co-hosted every tournament.
 Since then it has expanded to more countries in North America.

 From 1973 to 1989, the tournament doubled as the confederation's World Cup qualification.
 CONCACAF's representative team at the FIFA Confederations Cup was decided by a play-off between the winners of the last two tournament editions in 2015 via the CONCACAF Cup, but was then discontinued along with the Confederations Cup.

-Since the inaugural tournament in 1963, the Gold Cup was held 26 times and has been won by seven different nations, most often by Mexico (11 titles).
+Since the inaugural tournament in 1963, the Gold Cup was held 28 times and has been won by seven different nations, most often by Mexico (13 titles).

-Canada have entered the tournament for the first time in 1973, and qualified for 16 tournaments since then.
+Canada entered the tournament for the first time in 1973, and have qualified for 19 more tournaments since then.
 Often, they qualified automatically.
-Once, in 2015, Canada co-hosted the tournament.
-However, only two Group matches were played in Toronto, and the rest at different venues within the United States.
+In 2015, Canada co-hosted the tournament.
+However, only two group matches were played in Toronto, and the rest at different venues within the United States.
+They again co-hosted in 2023 and 2025, with a match again played in Toronto in 2023, and in Vancouver in 2025.

 Canada is one of only four teams to have won the continental championship more than once.
-They won their first title in 1985, excluding Mexico (Hosts) a year in which the tournament doubled as CONCACAF's qualification phase for the 1986 FIFA World Cup.
+They won their first title in 1985, excluding Mexico (hosts) a year in which the tournament doubled as CONCACAF's qualification phase for the 1986 FIFA World Cup.
 The second title was won in 2000, when Canada beat invitees Colombia 2–0 in the final in Los Angeles. as well as Mexico and Trinidad and Tobago on route.

-Key to Canada’s success was Carlo Corazzin winning the golden boot and goalkeeper Craig Forrest winning MVP.
-A rare accolade for a goalkeeper at an international tournament.
+Key to Canada’s success was Carlo Corazzin winning the golden boot and goalkeeper Craig Forrest winning best player, a rare accolade for a goalkeeper at an international tournament.